-Whether you’re prepping for Fire Prevention Week, talking about national disasters in the classroom, or going over community helpers in social studies, there are plenty of opportunities to talk about fire safety for kids in your classroom.
+Whether you’re prepping for Fire Prevention Week, discussing national disasters in the classroom or going over who the community helpers in the community are in social studies, there are plenty of opportunities to talk about fire safety for kids in your classroom.

 Explore Descriptive Adjectives With Firefighters